utkusarioglu/wordpress-react-typescript/README.md

    - `DB_NAME`: Name for the schema that WordPress will use
    - `DB_ROOT_PASS`: MySql root user password

-1. Run `bootstrap.sh` to set the theme name and get project dependencies
+1. Run `./wrt.sh bootstrap` to set the theme name and get project dependencies

 1. Start your devcontainer.
 Note that this may take a while as some packages will be added to the WordPress image (such as Git).